 I am ON my Christmas wrapping A-game this year, guys.
 Granted, when your starting point is something like…taping the Gap bag you purchased the gift in closed, throwing a recycled and mostly smooshed plastic-y type bow ala 1987 on top and calling it officially “wrapped”, there isn’t much room to go except up.

 Perhaps that’s why I am super duper jazzed about this DIY lighted Christmas ribbon.

 This post contains affiliate links.
 For more info (or if you have insomnia), please read our full disclosure policy HERE.

-And not only is it super fun, it’s also EXTREMELY easy to do.
-Making this adorable project even better, if you ask me.
+And not only is it super fun, but it’s also EXTREMELY easy to do.
+Which makes this adorable project even better, if you ask me.

 - gift (obviously)

 - battery operated lights: usually known as either fairy lights, or Christmas lights/string lights.
 Here are some that I would suggest: